 Peter J. Woods is a scholar and artist from Milwaukee, WI with a deep interest in experimental music, DIY arts communities, and communal knowledge production.

 As an artist, Woods is best known for his solo work that exists at the intersection of noise music, performance art, and expanded cinema.
 He has toured the US extensively for over a decade and collaborated with artists including Olivia Block, Tatsuya Nakatani, Christopher Burns, Amanda Schoofs, Alex Kmet (of Climax Denial), Andrew Weathers, Jason Soliday, Joshua Backes, and more.
 Woods also runs the FTAM productions organization, a record label and concert promotion organization that hosted the Milwaukee Noise Fest, the Experimental Education Series, and the Noise Knowledge Consortium.
-He currently serves as the chair of the music committee at the Jazz Gallery Center for the Arts.
+He recently served as the chair of the music committee at the Jazz Gallery Center for the Arts.

 Other Places to Find Me